uri-library-data-services/iassist-preview/content/blog/iassisters-and-librarians-are-doin-it-themselves.md

 So you are a local expert who can help them.
 No doubt there will be plenty of opportunities for them to return the favour.

-If you don\'t consider yourself a trainer, that\'s okay.
+If you don't consider yourself a trainer, that's okay.
 Tell them about the Do-It-Yourself Research Data Management Training Kit for Librarians, from EDINA and Data Library, University of Edinburgh.
 They can train themselves in small groups, making use of reading assignments in MANTRA,